 It took me so long to meet a good manager that I started to think that being terrible at managing people and projects was just what leaders do.

-Fortunately, over time I would work with some truly amazing leaders who would help me along in my career and eventually would mentor me to becoming a good leader myself.
+Fortunately, over time I would work with some truly amazing leaders who would help me along in my career and eventually would mentor me to become a good leader myself.

 So let’s take a look at 7 things good leaders do differently to help their staff be motivated, productive, and happy in the workplace.